 Management received bonuses at the lower end of target in 2010 in respect of the 2009 fiscal year, due to the global financial crisis and its ongoing effect on the Company and virtually all other companies in the mining industry.
 Higher bonuses were paid in 2011 in respect of the 2010 year to reflect the improved performance of the Company and the performance of management in achieving goals and objectives for that year.
 The Company's share performance in the graph improved as compared against the TSX return during this period.
 Bonuses at the lower end of target were paid in 2012 in respect of the 2011 year.
 Although the Compensation Committee decided that management did not fully meet the majority of their goals and objectives during 2011, the Committee took into the account the fact that there were a number of mitigating factors which were beyond management's control and that adversely affected production and the Company's operating costs, including a strike by contractors working for El Teniente, continuing high power costs in Chile due to ongoing drought conditions, and rising steel and maintenance costs which were mostly the result of inflation.
-Bonuses were paid in 2013 in respect of the Company's 2012 financial vear at the lower end of target for each member of management.
-Although the Company's financial results did not meet target levels for the year, the Committee took into the account the fact that there were several mitigating factors, including the one-time payment by MVC of \$4.6 million in bonuses on the signing of a new 4 year union agreement and higher extraction costs and lower metal recoveries in the Colihues tailings pond due to extremely difficult mining conditions encountered during the latter part of the year.
-From early 2011 to the end of 2013 the Company's share performance deteriorated as compared to the performance of the TSX, but this was not a factor in bonus determination calculations as the vast majority of mining industry issuers were in the same position during this period.
+Bonuses were paid in 2013 in respect of the Company's 2012 financial year at the lower end of target for each member of management, and to three members of management in 2014 in respect of the Company's 2013 financial year, also at the lower end of target.
+All or a portion of each of the bonuses paid in 2014 included Shares, as more particularly described in the Summary Compensation Table above.
+Although the Company's financial results did not meet target levels for the years 2012 and 2013, the Committee took into the account the fact that there were several mitigating factors, including the one-time payment by MVC in 2012 of \$4.6 million in bonuses on the signing of a new 4 year union agreement, higher extraction costs and lower metal recoveries in the Colihues tailings pond due to extremely difficult mining conditions encountered during both of 2012 and 2013, and declining metal prices during each year.
+From early 2011 to the end of 2014 the Company's share performance deteriorated as compared to the performance of the TSX, but the Committee took into account the fact that the vast majority of mining industry issuers were in the same position during this period and that declines in share price have an adverse effect on the in-the-money value of outstanding stock options, which form an important part of management's compensation.